 What’s On in September

-The summer may be over – officially at least – but that doesn’t mean that there’s any shortage of things to do in the next month.
+September: the summer may be over – officially at least – but that doesn’t mean that there’s any shortage of things to do in the next month.

-From ferias and top-class flamenco to mouth-watering food and drink festivals, we’ve run the rule over what’s on in the Axarquia in September.
+From ferias and top-class flamenco to mouth-watering food and drink festivals, we’ve run the rule over what’s on in the Axarquia in September 2019.

-2 September – Dia de Ajoblanco, Almachar
+7 September – Fiesta del Ajoblanco, Almachar

 The first of the September food festivals, Almachar’s Day of Ajoblanco is well worth a visit with plenty of opportunities to try the lovely cold almond and garlic soup – washed down with a complimentary glass or two of Malaga wine, of course.

-6-9 September – Feria de las Maravillas, Maro
+6-8 September – Feria de las Maravillas, Maro

 Amongst all the bigger towns’ summer and autumn festivities, tiny Maro often gets rather forgotten about.
 Which is a shame, because it’s a cracking little feria.
 Our advice: spend the day on one of the region’s best beaches, brush the sand off come the evening, slip into something smarter, and party the night away.

-10 September – Fiesta de Moros y Cristianos, Alfarnate
+11 – 15 September – Fiesta de Moros y Cristianos, Alfarnate

 With plenty of pageantry, dressing up and play-acting, Alfarnate’s ‘Moors and Christians’ festival is a great one for the kids.
 The festival stretches all the way back to the 17th century (when it celebrated the expulsion of the Moors and, later, the Moriscos) and the town decks itself out from top to bottom in its finest late medieval attire.